AudreyKj/the-exchange-network/README.md

 <br />
 FUTURE IMPROVEMENTS: <br />

 - At the moment, posts in the Exchange section are only visible to the users' friends.
-To improve user experience, I am planning on updating this section to let users choose if their post should be private or public.
+To improve user experience, I am planning on updating this section to let users choose if their posts should be private or public.
 - Another nice feature would be to assign a distinctive color to each user upon registration and then let the users change the color in the profile section.